Last Updated on

 As part of the rehabilitation effort in Boracay, hotels have been forced to comply with stricter environmental regulations by the Philippine Department Of Tourism (DOT).
-At this moment, only 211 out of the ~350 are compliant, so it’s important to check if your desired resort is accredited by the DOT before booking.
+At this moment, 307 out of the ~350 are compliant, so it’s important to check if your desired resort is accredited by the DOT before booking.

 On this page I maintain an up-to-date list of all DOT accredited accommodation on the island.
 They are safe to book since they’re compliant with the new environmental regulations.